 Suspended Studies Fee

-A nominal fee is charged to candidates who are unable to undertake any assignments during the year but wish to remain registered on the programme.
+A nominal fee is charged to students who are unable to undertake any assignments during the year but who wish to remain registered on the RIBA Studio.

-Candidates are advised to enter into a professional agreement with their tutor.
-As a general guidance, we recommend candidates pay their tutors an hourly rate of £45.
-It is expected that candidates would meet their tutors about twice a month.
+Students are advised to enter into a professional agreement with their personal tutor.
+As a general guidance, we recommend students pay their tutors an hourly rate of £45.
+It is expected that students would meet their tutors about twice a month.

 All written and design examinations take place in Oxford, so travel expenses need to be considered.

-Candidates may wish to book overnight accommodation prior to examination days.
-There are a number of B&Bs in Headington, all of which can be found on the Oxford City Tourist Information Website.
+Students may wish to book overnight accommodation prior to assessment days.
+There are a number of local options.

 The Induction Session and Awards Ceremony are held at the RIBA in London.

-Normally, candidates will not be expected to travel to Oxford or London more than five days each year.
-Whilst it is a matter for negotiation between candidates and their offices, it is expected that study leave would be granted without affecting annual leave.
+Normally, students will not be expected to travel to Oxford or London more than five days each year.
+Whilst it is a matter for negotiation between students and their offices, it is expected that study leave would be granted without affecting annual leave.